 Do you need to protect yourself from sexual battery allegations or charges?
 Act now by calling (561) 902-1122 and speaking with our West Palm Beach sexual battery defense lawyer at the Law Offices of Greg Rosenfeld, P.A.
 Backed by extensive legal experience and a track record of results, Attorney Greg Rosenfeld is well-equipped to hear your case, construct a defense strategy, and challenge the accusations against you.

-Contact our firm now to request a FREE case evaluation!
+Contact our firm now to request a FREE case evaluation with a sexual battery lawyer near you!

 What Constitutes Sexual Battery in Florida?